Midas-Technologies-AG/MelonApp/Modules/README.md

 This Repository contains the modules `copyFunds` and `multiManager` for the `@melonproject/protocol` proposing a Proof of Concept for both modules.

+The `copyFund` modules aims to enable fundmanagers to buy all assets of a given fund with a given amount of `WETH` (wrapped Ether) proportional to the compisition of the copied fund.

+The `multiManager` module enables fundmanagement for multiple accounts as fund-manager.

 ## installation